An isoperimetric inequality for the first Steklov-Dirichlet Laplacian eigenvalue of convex sets with a spherical hole: Preliminary results

-In this Section we recall some known results about the first Steklov-Dirichlet eigenvalue of the spherical shell.
-In this case, in \cite{SV} the authors find the explicit expression of the first eigenfunction. \begin{prop} Let $A_{R_1,R_2}$ be the spherical shell with radii $R_2> R_1>0$.
+Now we recall some known results about the first Steklov-Dirichlet eigenvalue when $\Omega$ is a spherical shell.
+In this case, in \cite{VS} the authors find the explicit expression of the first eigenfunction. \begin{prop} Let $A_{R_1,R_2}$ be the spherical shell with radii $R_2> R_1>0$.
 The first eigenfunction associated to $\sigma_1(A_{R_1,R_2})$, is a radially symmetric, positive, strictly increasing function and it is given by

 with $r=|x|$.
 The corresponding first Steklov-Dirichlet eigenvalue can be computed and it is the following